-Coach Lambros tells us to keep our focus on what the child is doing that day and that time.
+Stan Lambros, coach at Cheyenne Mountain HS in Colorado, tells us to keep our focus on what the child is doing that day and that time.
 Along with this, keep the focus on their effort; their determination.
 Why?
 Because for many young runners, where they finish in terms of time or place may not reflect their effort.
 They ran smart, paced themselves well, had a strong finish, but their time and place may distort their feeling of success.
-By placing the focus on their effort, on what went well, young runners can come away from every run feeling they succeeded regardless of their time or place.
+By placing the focus on their effort, on what went well, they can come away from the run feeling they succeeded regardless of their time or place.

 SUCCESS IS SELDOM FOUND AT THE BACK OF THE PACK

-Engineering for success in every run takes a little thought, a little imagination.
+Engineering for success in every run takes thought and a little imagination.
 And occasionally, even when we try, the run doesn’t turn out as planned.
 This is okay, providing we don’t allow a run to result in a feeling of repeated frustration or failure by any child.

 How does repeated frustration or failure happen?
 Well, just about every time kids run in a group, someone charges to the front and others follow.
 The field eventually stretches out and, inevitably, the slower runners -- mostly the same ones every time -- finish far behind the leaders.
 The consensus, at least as reported by runners who have been there, is that success and motivation are seldom found at the back of the pack.

 Have a plan for children who are always bringing up the rear.
 One way is to create two or three loops of different lengths with the shortest one being for newer, younger, or slower runners.
-Let the kids run the same loop four or five times with a brief rest between runs.
+Have the kids run "their loop" four or five times with a short rest between runs.
 The kids who are running the short loop may do it in, say 1:24.
 The other runners, those on the longer loops, also may be hitting the 1:24 range.
 Although the kids aren’t racing, they generally respond to the challenge of running fast like the others, even when recognizing that their loop is shorter.

 RELEVANT AND TIMELY

-Big goals, like telling kids the first day they are going to run in some big charity 5K three months from now, even before they can run a half-mile, isn’t relevant for most kids.
+Goals, like telling kids the first day they are going to run in some big charity 5K three months from now, even before they can run a half-mile, are not relevant for most kids.
 It is too hard to visualize and too far in the future to have any meaning.
 This does not mean cancel the charity 5K, but just don’t make that the target.
 Let each day, each run, offer an opportunity for kids to gain, as Greg Meyer says, a “…sense of accomplishment, satisfaction and confidence” on their way to the 5K.
-Later, when they can run two miles, start mentioning what comes next, but save it until they are ready.
+Later, when they can run two miles, start mentioning what comes next, but save it until then.